DanielBarie/FourierAnalyse/README.md

 ![Matlab Fourier Analysis Demo App Screenshot](matlab_app.png)

 Built with App Designer, Symbolic Math Toolbox.
 Because of limitations regarding redistribution of code/functionality contained in the Symbolic Math Toolbox it doesn't do coefficient calculation in real time.
-Workig around the limitations lead to pre-calculated Fourier Coefficients being used.
+Working around the limitations leads to pre-calculated Fourier Coefficients being used.
+So we need to pre-calculate the coefficients (see steps below).
 Since this is more of a teaching tool that limitation is not a deal breaker.
 But you should be aware of it.
 We're doing signals (and systems), that's why there is no units (at least on the y-axis).
 Imagine this being some voltage having been normalized to a maximum amplitude of "1".